aakhtemostafa/Voice-Coil-Waveform-Correction/README.md

-# Voice Coil Waveform Correction with MokuGo
+# Voice Coil Waveform Correction

 This repository contains a **Jupyter Notebook workflow** for generating, measuring, and iteratively correcting **voice coil waveforms** using the **Moku:Go Arbitrary Waveform Generator (AWG)** and **Oscilloscope**.